mattermost/docs/source/help/messaging/pinning-messages.rst

 **To view the list of pinned messages:**

 To view the complete list of pinned messages, click the pin icon |pin-icon|, located at the top of the channel.
-The right hand sidebar opens to show the list of pinned messages.
+The Right-Hand Sidebar opens to show the list of pinned messages.
 For example:

 .. image:: ../../images/pinned-example-rhs.png